ctsrc/Pgen/README.md

 `-l` Use long wordlist instead of autocomplete-optimized short wordlist.
-     Recommended for the creation of memorable passphrases since the increased word length allows for good entropy with a lower amount of words compared to the autocomplete-optimized short wordlist.
+     Recommended for the creation of memorable passphrases since the increased number of words as well as the greater effective word length allows for good entropy with a lower amount of words compared to the autocomplete-optimized short wordlist.
      Mutually exclusive with option `-s`.

 `-s` Use non-optimized short wordlist instead of autocomplete-optimized